SkyThonk/Multiple-Device-QR-Authentication/README.md

 dotnet run
 Visit http://localhost:5000 in your browser to access the authentication system.

-Usage
-Register your device on the system.
-Generate a QR code for your device.
-Scan the QR code from another device to authenticate.
-Code Examples
-Here are some code snippets that demonstrate key aspects of the project:

-Generating a QR Code
-// Code example for generating a QR code public IActionResult GenerateQRCode()
-{
-    // Generate QR code logic here
-    // ...
-    return Ok(qrCode);
-}
-Authenticating via Websockets

-Copy code
-// Code example for handling Websockets authentication public async Task AuthenticateWebSocketConnection()
-{
-    // WebSocket authentication logic here
-    // ...
-    await Clients.Caller.SendAsync("Authenticated", isAuthenticated);
-}
-Contributing
-Contributions are welcome!
-Please follow the contribution guidelines in this repository.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.